ssmirr/appdev-chapters/minimal-javascript.md

 So much easier, right?
 This was, for me, one of the best things about learning Ruby.
 After learning (the friendly, welcoming) Ruby and building some applications in Rails, and through that getting a pretty good understanding of programming _concepts_ (variables, conditionals, loops, objects, methods, arguments, etc) — my second[^second_lang] language was _so much easier_, and the third was even easier still.

-Conversely, every language has some distinct top_characteristics about it that will change the way you _think_ and make you better at your previous languages.
+Conversely, every language has some distinctive characteristics about it that will change the way you _think_ and make you better at your previous languages.
 Welcome to being a polyglot developer 🙌🏾

 [^second_lang]: This has hiring implications. _Really_ good developers can get up to speed on a new language pretty quickly (especially if it's a nice language like Ruby).
 If there are other developers on the team to answer questions about the codebase/framework while they are working on small introductory tasks, then it shouldn't be a dealbreaker that a strong developer has 0 years of experience in whatever stack you happen to be using, if they say they're willing to learn.